sharetribe/ftw-daily/docs/customization-checklist.md

-# Customisation checklist
+# Customization checklist

-Some generic things to update and check when starting to customise the template.
+Some generic things to update and check when starting to customize the template.

 * [Marketplace colors](styling.md)
 * [Generate app icons](icons.md)